jeremymuller/Sha-Bang-Modules/README.md

 Click on nodes to position them.
 Click anywhere else to add/drag new particles.
 To remove particles click/drag them out of the dark display area.

+##### RIGHT-CLICK MENU:
+- Collisions are turned on or off for the nodes.
 ##### BUTTONS:
 - `PLAY` turns on/off all nodes.
+- `MOVE` each node will randomly move around the dispay area.
 - `CLR` removes all particles.
 - `ON` turns on/off individual nodes.
+##### INPUTS:
+- `PLAY` trigger starts/stops the generator.
+- `BPM` control voltage manipulates the current bpm.
+- `MOVE` trigger turns on/off the random movement of nodes.
+- Root note input will accept V/OCT to set the root note.
 ##### KNOBS:
 - `BPM` tempo of all nodes.
 - `SPEED` is the velocity of movement of nodes when `MOVE` is switched on.